gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

   strict alignment.

-An alignment clause may specify a larger alignment than the default value up to some maximum value dependent on the target (obtainable by using the attribute reference ``Standard'Maximum_Alignment``).
+An alignment clause may specify a larger alignment than the default value up to some maximum value dependent on the target.
 It may also specify a smaller alignment than the default value for enumeration, integer and fixed point types, as well as for record types, for example